mayureshw/ahir.org/content/gettingstarted.md

         You may wish to reclaim some of the space used for the build such as:

-        1. `/usr/pkgsrc` : If this was a one off build for you, you may delete the this entire directory.
-Otherwise you may wish to delete only the following subdirectories.
+        1. `/usr/pkgsrc` : If this was a one off build for you, you may want to delete the the entire pkgsrc source tree.
+Otherwise, you may wish to delete the contents of the following subdirectories, retaining them as empty directories for future use.
-        2. `/usr/pkgsrc/distfiles` : Delete the source code tarballs downloaded during the build
+        2. `/usr/pkgsrc/distfiles/*` : Delete the source code tarballs downloaded during the build
-        3. `/usr/pkgsrc/work` : Delete the temporary area used by pkgsrc for the builds.
+        3. `/usr/pkgsrc/work/*` : Delete the temporary area used by pkgsrc for the builds.

 # Testing the installation